 “In most cases our friends do not live with us, are not financially, legally, relationally entwined with us.
-Our friends are attached to us because they want to, when they want to,” marriage and family therapist Carrie Krawiec told Fatherly.
+Our friends are attached to us because they want to, when they want to,” says marriage and family therapist Carrie Krawiec of the Birmingham Maple Clinic.
 “They have volition and empowerment to leave or at least take space from us when necessary.
 Our partners are connected to our homes, family, schedules, life.”

 However, that’s different from friendship, and mistaking one for the other can cause conflicts in marriages, Krawiec warns.
+Unreasonable expectations are dangerous things.
 Husbands who expect their wives to be their best friends may develop impractical expectations of how they should support them and their decisions.
 If a man were to quit his job to pursue a passion for carpentry, a friend could easily be his cheerleader.
 But his wife?
 She’s going to have questions.

 “When we mistake our partner’s own questions, fears, concerns as a lack of support, we are holding them accountable to a friend standard that does not exist for our partner,” Krawiec says.
 “When we get too disappointed or resentful we end up eroding our relationships.”